Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Additional Training and Architectural Details

 \subsection{Auxiliary segmentation model}

-We used the UNet segmentation model from MONAI (\url{https://docs.monai.io/en/stable/networks.html}) with single channel input and the number of output channels set to the number of target object classes + 1 (background).
+We used the MONAI UNet (\url{https://docs.monai.io/en/stable/networks.html}) with 1-channel input and (number of target object classes + 1)-channel output.
 The sequence of intermediate UNet channels was set to (16, 32, 64, 128, 256).
-For training, we set the initial learning rate to $10^{-3}$ and adopted a cosine annealing scheduler.
-The input image resolution was $256\times256$.
-We trained each model for 100 epochs with a batch size of 8 and selected the models with the lowest validation loss.
+We trained each model for 100 epochs with a batch size of 8 and selected the models with the lowest validation loss, with an initial learning rate of $10^{-3}$ and a cosine annealing scheduler.